xyberviri/Starbase/YOLO/Material-Scanner/README.md

 2. Aim the scanner at an asteroid
 3. The scanner will now scan the asteroid, print it's content on the text-panel along with how many slots the materials will take.

+# Note
+Slot size is based on volume, the scan is reporting 1712 while the ingame volume for a block of ore is reported as 1728 on the in game display.

 # License
 MIT